inBeat/inbeat-website/content/top-influencers/instagram/nutrition/india/new-delhi/_index.md

 ---
-title: Top 10 Nutrition Instagram Influencers In New Delhi In 2022
+title: Top 10 Nutrition Instagram Influencers In New Delhi in 2023
 description: >-
-  Find top nutrition Instagram influencers in New Delhi in 2022.
+  Find top nutrition Instagram influencers in New Delhi in 2023.
 Most popular hashtags: #fashion #newdelhi #model #instagood.
 platform: Instagram
 hits: 9
 text_top: Discover the top-rated Instagram accounts on inBeat.